camfindlay/silverstripe-framework/docs/en/05_Contributing/02_Request_for_comment.md

 ## How to write an RFC?
 ### Template
-The following heading can act as a template to starting your RFC.
+The following structure can act as a template for starting your RFC.
- * **Introduction** - include a reference #, title, author
+ * **Title** - short descriptive title which includes reference number e.g. *"RFC-4: Client-side dependency management"*.
- * **Metadata** - standardised header containing at least the Author(s), Status and Version fields.
+ * **Metadata** - standardised header containing at least the Author(s), Status, Version and Last Updated fields.
- * **Purpose and outcome** - the purpose of this document, and the expected outcome.
+ * **Purpose and outcome** - briefly describe the problem and solution your RFC addresses.
- * **Motivation** - why this is a good idea
+ * **Motivation** - describe the problem in more detail.
- * **Proposal** - how you propose to implement the idea after community discussion
+ * **Proposal** - describe the solution in more detail, including any questions or considerations that will need to be addressed during development.
- * **Alternatives** - what other approaches were considered during the community discussion phase and why they were not chosen
+ * **Alternatives** - describe any other approaches that were considered during the community discussion phase and why they were not chosen.
- * **Impact** - How will this change potentially impact on SilverStripe core?
-The good and the bad.
+ * **Impact** - How will this change potentially impact SilverStripe core?
+List any positive and negative effects and upgrade considerations.

 ###Submitting
 Once complete submit the RFC as a GitHub issue, in markdown format and include the ID number of the RFC based on the current list of existing proposals.
 The GitHub Issue will be closed once a pull request containing the feature gets merged.
 Add your RFC to the Archive in this documentation to keep track of the submission IDs and history.